-Under the new program, direct payments currently are being made to producers of beef, dairy, sheep and goats in any county that has been declared a disaster area by the Secretary between January 1, 2001 and September 19, 2002 (including disaster designation requests pending on September 19, 2002, that were subsequently approved.)
+Under the original program, direct payments currently are being made to producers of beef, dairy, sheep and goats in any county that has been declared a disaster area by the Secretary between January 1, 2001 and September 19, 2002, including disaster designation requests pending on September 19, 2002, that were subsequently approved.
+(Farm disaster assistance provisions in the enacted FY2003 omnibus appropriations resolution (P.L.108-7) extended the September 19, 2002 cutoff date to February 20, 2003.)
 The payment rates are \$31.50 per adult dairy cattle, \$18 per adult beef cattle, \$13.50 for certain livestock over 500 lbs, and \$4.50 per sheep or goat.
-Applications were accepted beginning October 1, 2002 until December 13, 2002.
 Payments are limited to \$40,000 per person, and will not be made to any person with qualifying gross revenue over \$2.5 million.
-Funding for the program is being provided through Section 32 funds, which originate from a portion of customs receipts that are made available to USDA to support the farm sector through various activities.
+Most of the funding for the program came through Section 32 funds, which originate from a portion of customs receipts that are made available to USDA to support the farm sector through various activities.
 (For details on Section 32, see CRS Report RS20235.)
+P.L.
+108-7 requires any new spending to come from the Commodity Credit Corporation, instead of Section 32, and reimburses Section 32 with \$250 million in CCC funds to compensate for a portion of the past payments of the program.

-To date, \$848 million of the \$937 million available in the program has been obligated to livestock growers.
-Of the amount obligated, approximately one-half of the total has been disbursed in seven states: Texas (\$66.7 million), Nebraska (\$66.1 million), Missouri (\$62.2 million), Oklahoma (\$62.0 million), Kansas (\$56.9 million), South Dakota (\$51.0 million), and California (\$48.6 million).
+To date, \$854 million has been obligated to livestock growers.
+Of the amount obligated, approximately one-half of the total has been disbursed in seven states: Texas (\$67.1 million), Nebraska (\$66.2 million), Missouri (\$62.2 million), Oklahoma (\$62.0 million), Kansas (\$57.0 million), California (\$52.0 million) and South Dakota (\$51.1 million).

-Additional livestock disaster assistance is being debated in the 108th Congress in the context of the pending FY2003 omnibus appropriations bill (H.J.Res.
-2), which is currently in conference committee.
-An adopted amendment (S.Amdt.
-204) to the Senate-passed version of H.J.Res.2 provides \$3.1 billion in emergency disaster assistance for farmers and ranchers, including an estimated \$350 million exclusively for livestock producers.
-No farm disaster provisions have been considered by the House.
-The adopted Senate amendment would allow counties declared a disaster area after the current September 19, 2002 deadline (and up until enactment of the omnibus measure) to be considered eligible for LCP payments, at a CBO-estimated cost of \$100 million.
-The Senate amendment also includes an additional \$250 million to compensate livestock producers with forage losses caused by a disaster in either 2001 or 2002.
+P.L.
+108-7 also includes an additional \$250 million to further compensate livestock producers with forage losses caused by a disaster in either 2001 or 2002.
 These funds would be administered in the same manner as recent Livestock Assistance Programs that have been authorized on an ad-hoc basis, most recently in 2000.
 Under past programs, direct payments were made to eligible livestock producers (including dairy producers) in a disaster-declared region, who suffered a minimum 40% loss of available grazing for at least 3 consecutive months.